adrien1018/universal-pdf-md5-collision/README.md

 - The format of a reference (specifically, an *indirect reference*) in the `Contents` array is `[object-id] [generation] R`, where `[generation]` can be fixed to `0` in our use case.
 - The references can be separated by spaces or newlines.
 - PDF files can contain comments, which starts with a `%` character and ends with a new line (CR or LF) or a NUL byte.
 - The order of objects in a file is arbitrary.
-When reading a file, objects are found using the [*cross-reference table*](https://opensource.adobe.com/dc-acrobat-sdk-docs/pdfstandards/PDF32000_2008.pdf#G6.1839814) located at the end of the file.

 Thus, we can construct a PDF file where the target page object is the first page object, and put the `Contents` key at first.
 After that, thanks to [HashClash](https://github.com/cr-marcstevens/hashclash)'s identical-prefix attack that produces a single-bit difference at the LSB of the 10-th byte, a collision like this can be precomputed: